karlhorky/blog/_posts/unblocking-students-one-papercut-at-a-time.md

 ## Supporting Ecosystem Evolution

-Over the long term, another goal of UpLeveled is to help evolve the ecosystem, by extending compatibility, encouraging adoption of new technologies and discussing new standards proposals.
+Over the long term, another goal of UpLeveled is to help evolve the ecosystem by extending compatibility, encouraging adoption of new technologies and discussing new standards proposals.

 Extending compatibility has included issues and pull requests such as: